DaMishalkina/rest-countries-api-app/README.md

-# Frontend Mentor - Rest Contries Api Solution
+# Frontend Mentor - Rest Countries Api Solution

 This is a solution to the [REST Countries API with color theme switcher](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).